Table of Contents

 We will focus on just two of them here:

-It will take courage to take a stand and admit that your organisation is not yet inclusive, and it will take resilience to see it through.
-Start off with some data: start by comparing the race break down at each level of seniority.
-If the percentage of people of colour diminishes as seniority increases, you have a problem.
-Do the same for other men/women.
+It will take courage to take a stand and admit that your organization is not yet inclusive, and it will take resilience to see it through.
+Admitting that there is no inclusive work environment, is the first step to creating a culture of inclusion.
+Start off with some data: compare the race breakdown at each level of seniority.
+If the percentage of people of color diminishes as seniority increases, you have a complex challenge.
+Do the same for men/women.

-Other legally protected characteristics are harder as they are not often declared, but you can be sure that if you have people of colour and women underrepresented at senior levels, your organisation will have similar challenges in other areas as well.
+Other legally protected characteristics are harder as they are not often declared, but you can be sure that if you have people of color and women underrepresented at senior levels, your organization will have similar challenges in other areas as well.

 When you notice that you have a problem in hiring and retention at senior levels, you will need specialist advice.
-Someone who can dispassionately and objectively look at your recruitment strategy forensically and analyse your workplace culture, not from the perspective of brand, but looking at the ways it reinforces white privilege.
+Someone who can dispassionately and objectively look at your recruitment strategy forensically and analyze inclusivity in the workplace culture, not from the perspective of the brand, but looking at the ways it reinforces white privilege.

-The second part of courage is being prepared to stand up and challenge biased practices.
-An inclusive leader must lead by example and ensure that their behaviour is inclusive.
-Research done in schools shows that bad behaviour in white children is more likely to be excused or overlooked than in BAME children.
+Inclusive leaders at every level must be aware of their own biases.
+The second part of courage is being prepared to take risks and stand up and challenge biased practices.
+An inclusive leader must lead by example and ensure that their behavior is inclusive.
+They should actively seek out and consider different perspectives, and encourage team members to speak up.
+Research done in schools shows that bad behavior in white children is more likely to be excused or overlooked than in BAME children.

 Scientists estimate that we make 35,000 conscious decisions each day.
 Most of those decisions will be instantaneous, relying on instincts and experience to identify the best course of action.
 Unfortunately, the assumptions underpinning these decisions are often wrong, and even more so when the decisions involve other people.

-The first step is to understand your own perspective: question why you make decisions and challenge your own assumptions.
+The first step is to understand your own perspective: question why you make decisions and challenge your own bias and assumptions.
+Be one of the leaders who actively seek solutions.
 This is difficult and requires active effort – we are undoing years of conditioning.
 You then have to allow yourself to accept that others see the world differently at a fundamental level and those perceptions are equally valid.
-The key to inclusive leadership is creating an environment where everyone’s contribution is valued and that means recalibrating your own perspective.
+The key to inclusive leadership is creating an environment where everyone’s contribution is valued and everyone is comfortable sharing their ideas, which means recalibrating your own perspective.

 A good leader will always empower those around them to put forward contrary opinions and to play devil’s advocate.
-A good inclusive leader will reflect on the final outcome of these decisions: does the final decision reflect their own perspective, or have they allowed genuine thought diversity.
-Keeping record of whose ideas are taken forward it a great way to keep an eye on how close you are to inclusive leadership.
+A good inclusive leader will reflect on the final outcome of these decisions: does the final decision reflect their own perspective, or have they allowed genuine thought diversity?
+Keeping a record of whose ideas are taken forward is a great way to keep an eye on how close you are to inclusive leadership and diverse workforce.

 This touches on the most important tool in the inclusive leader’s toolbox: data.
-Most organisations will agree with a survey done in Minnesota: we believe we’re doing OK on diversity.
-Until we collect and analyse data, we allow our unconscious bias to define our definition of “OK”.
+Most organizations will agree with a survey done in Minnesota: we believe we’re doing OK on diversity.
+Until we collect and analyze data, we allow our unconscious bias to define our definition of “OK”.
 Latina women in the US earn $0.54 for every $1.00 a white man earns, according to one survey in Fortune magazine.
-Although the UK has analysed data for the gender pay gap (UK women earn £0.83 for each £1 earned by men, according to UK government data), there is no data on people of colour, because organisations don’t collect it according to HR magazine.
-If you want to be an inclusive leader you need data – you need to know where to focus your efforts, where your successes are, and where you have fallen short.
+Although the UK has analyzed data for the gender pay gap (UK women earn £0.83 for each £1 earned by men, according to UK government data), there is no data on people of color, because organizations don’t collect it according to HR magazine.
+If you want to be an inclusive leader, you need data – you need to know where to focus your efforts, where your successes are, and where you have fallen short.
 If you are going to stake your reputation (see above – Courage!) you need to know that you have reliable information.

-Inclusive leadership requires a special kind of leader – someone who doesn’t trust their instincts, who is aware that their judgement is fallible; a leader who is open to challenge from others and actively empowers those around them.
+Inclusive leadership requires a special kind of leader – someone who doesn’t trust their instincts, who is aware that their judgment is fallible; a leader who is open to challenges from others, and who actively empowers those around them.
 But an inclusive leader is a real leader – an inspiration, a game changer, someone who makes a difference.

 WRITTEN BY MATTHEW MACLACHLAN